MattEding/matteding.github.io/_posts/__04-23-19-sparse-matrices.md

        [list([6])]], dtype=object)
 ```

-As an aside, Linked List Matrix is a misnomer since it does *not* actually use [linked lists](https://en.wikipedia.org/wiki/Linked_list) behind the scenes!
+As an aside, Linked List Matrix is a misnomer since it does *not* use [linked lists](https://en.wikipedia.org/wiki/Linked_list) behind the scenes!
-LIL actually uses Python's `list` which is actually a [dynamic array](https://en.wikipedia.org/wiki/Dynamic_array), so it should really be called a List of List Matrix, in spite of what the documentation says.
+LIL actually uses Python's `list` which is actually a [dynamic array](https://en.wikipedia.org/wiki/Dynamic_array), so it should really be called a List of Lists Matrix, in spite of what the documentation says.
-(A missed opportunity to dub it LOL... :disappointed:)
+(A missed opportunity to christen it as LOL... :disappointed:)

 ```python
 In [301]: sparse.lil.__doc__  # module docstring